brianmadden/rust-bloom-filter/README.md

 Building
 ========

-Libraries were built and tested using the master branch of Rust on Feb 18, 2014.
-Libraries can be compilied by calling `rustc murmur.rs ;
+Libraries were built and tested using the master branch of Rust pulled on Feb 18, 2014.
+Libraries can be built using the included Makefile.
-rustc bit_vec.rs ; rustc -L . bloom.rs`.
-Tests can be compiled using the
-`--test` flag during compliation.

 Use
 ===